Thailand is upgrading its approach to education, ensuring learners will acquire skills to meet the demands of a competitive labor force.

 A new evaluation process will be set for new teachers, setting a path for self-growth and higher positions in teaching.
 New modes of assessment of student performance will have less reliance on testing.

 Pandemic prepared teachers

-COVID-19 and a sudden shift to online learning was “a blessing in disguise,” said Nathapol, in an interview with The Straits Times.
+COVID-19 and a sudden shift to online learning was “a blessing in disguise,” said Nathapol, in an interview with The Singapore Straits Times.

 He said less than 50 percent of Thai teachers had basic digital skills.
 School closures brought on by the pandemic forced teachers to learn how to deliver lessons through video conferencing and other digital means.
 Now 98 percent of teachers are proficient.